rogov-dvp/medical-imaging-matching/docs/team_meeting_notes/term2/Februrary9.md

 - Adjust cost function
 - Work on gradient issue
 - Keep working on breast detection algorithm
-- unit testing for batch building and explore the integration
+- unit testing for batch building and exploration into the integration